massanoori/THRotator/doc/en/pages/usage.rst

 7. Other rectangles
 -------------------

-Specyfing source and destination rectangles other than main screen.
+Specifying source and destination rectangles other than main screen.
 To create a new rectangle transfer, click ``Add`` button, then rectangle editing window appears.
 To edit an existing rectangle transfer, select the name of rectangle transfer and click ``Edit``, then rectangle editing window appears.

-Rectangles are transfered from top to bottom.
+Rectangles are transferred from top to bottom.
 So the bottommost transfer is rendered in front of all the other transfers.

 Coordinate system is as follows, where Wp and Hp are width and height of main screen size fit to the aspect ratio of 3:4.